dongwubaohuzhe/vid-subs/MP4 Subtitle Generator.md

     python main.py
     ```

-3.  **Enter video path:** The script will prompt you to enter the path to your MP4 video file.
-You can drag and drop the file into the terminal window to automatically paste its path, or type it manually.
+3.  **Enter folder path:** The script will prompt you to enter the path to the folder containing your MP4 video files.
+You can drag and drop the folder into the terminal window to automatically paste its path, or type it manually.

-4.  **Output:** After processing, an SRT file with the same name as your video file (e.g., `your_video.srt`) will be created in the same directory as your video.
+4.  **Output:** For each MP4 file in the specified folder, an SRT file with the same name (e.g., `your_video.srt`) will be created in the same directory.
+Any existing `.wav` or `.srt` files with matching names will be overwritten.

 ## Playing Subtitles in Windows Media Player